thirulabs/chat-app/README.md

-## A brief comparison of microservice communication frameworks
 Chat App is a sample application used in comparing performance of commonly used microservice communication frameworks

 Following communication frameworks are compared in this application